 Junior Points Tournaments (JT)

 Junior Tour tournaments (JT’s) are events that have an Australian ranking attached to a player’s results.
-The events are separated into five levels of events – bronze, silver, gold and platinum with platinum the strongest.
-Across Australia JT’s are conducted for players (boys and girls) in age groups 16/U, 14/U and 12/U. All JT’s in these age groups carry Australian Ranking points depending on the level of tournament sanctioning.
-Entry is open to all juniors subject to the rules and regulations governing each tournament and can be made online here.
+In addition, the events are separated into five levels of events – bronze, silver, gold and platinum with platinum the strongest.
+Moreover, all JT’s in these age groups carry Australian Ranking points depending on the level of tournament sanctioning.
+In conclusion, entry is open to all juniors subject to the rules and regulations governing each tournament and can be made online here.

 Australian Money Tournaments (AMT)

-Australia Money Tournament (AMTs) events are positioned just below the ITF Open Pro Tour events and have five levels – white, bronze, silver, gold and platinum.
 The number of Australian Ranking points and prize money available is based on the level of the tournament.
-These events are open to any player over the age of 13 years.
+In other words, these events are open to any player over the age of 13 years.

 Pro Tour Events, Davis Cup & Federation Cup and Grand Slam Events

-These tournaments are at the professional level.
-Tennis Australia sanctions and runs these events at venues throughout Australia.
-Glen Iris Valley Tennis Club has been selected in the past to run both Pro Tour Events and a Federation Cup Tie.
+Above all, these tournaments are at the professional level.
+For instance, Tennis Australia sanctions and runs these events at venues throughout Australia.